implus/GFocalV2/README.md

 GFocalV2 (GFLV2) is a next generation of GFocalV1 (GFLV1), which utilizes the statistics of learned bounding box distributions to guide the reliable localization quality estimation.

 Again, GFLV2 improves over GFLV1 about ~1 AP without (almost) extra computing cost!
-Analysis of GFocalV2 in ZhiHu will come soon.
-You can first see comments about GFocalV1 in [大白话 Generalized Focal Loss(知乎)](https://zhuanlan.zhihu.com/p/147691786)
+Analysis of GFocalV2 in ZhiHu: [大白话 Generalized Focal Loss V2](https://zhuanlan.zhihu.com/p/313684358).
+You can see more comments about GFocalV1 in [大白话 Generalized Focal Loss(知乎)](https://zhuanlan.zhihu.com/p/147691786)

 ---